- Skill development in diagnosing and treating psychiatric illnesses within the scope of Family Medicine

 - Transitioning from residency, terminating with patients

 Psychiatric Consultation: Our Director of Behavioral Sciences is available to residents in the outpatient clinic two half days per week for formal and informal consultation.
 Residents may also schedule their patients with psychiatric comorbidities to be seen together with the psychiatrist in the Family Health Center Psychiatric Consultation Clinic twice a month.

-Resident Support Groups: Monthly year-specific support group with facilitator.
-Mandatory for PGY-I class, with option to continue throughout training.
+Resident Support Groups: Monthly and PGY-specific support group with facilitator.
+Mandatory (during protected time) for the PGY-I class, with option to continue throughout training.

-Balint Group: Monthly true Balint model discussion group designed to process doctor-patient relationships with difficult patients.
+Balint Group: Monthly Balint-modeled discussion group designed to process doctor-patient relationships with difficult patients.

 Pain Clinic: Multidisciplinary assessment of patients with chronic pain within the Family Health Center.
 The emphasis is to evaluate patients who have been on long-term opioid therapy.
 Disciplines include psychiatric, social, and medical evaluation and treatment recommendations.